shsirk/ldbgtrace/README.md

 TODO:

-1. 32/64 bit testing
+1. 32 bit testing
-2. still not robust
-3. support different symbol readers
+2. support different symbol readers
-4. support different coverage analyzers
+3. support different coverage analyzers
-5. shared module coverage? (currently only support statically compiled) (Notes;
+4. shared module coverage? (currently only support statically compiled) (Notes;
   currently in progrese. when ptraced to new process, we don't get loaded modules, look for ptrace clone option )
-6. more signals handling
-7. timeout support
+5. timeout support
 (Notes;
    currently done outside process using 'killall' command )

-9. think of more optimization in symbol readers and trace writers
+6. think of more optimization in symbol readers and trace writers
-10. single load multi-trace-invocation provision (in case of generating more trace for input suite)
+7. single load multi-trace-invocation provision (in case of generating more trace for input suite) may ne shared lib